Simple Ways to Improve Employee Training for your Cleaning Business

 Your cleaning business is about so much more than cleaning your client’s homes—your cleaning business is about the relationships you build with your clients.

 And who interacts with your clients on a day-to-day basis?
 It’s your employees that work out in the field.
-Of course, your employees clean your client’s homes, but they are also the face of your company and interact with your clients every day.
+Of course, your employees clean your client’s homes, but they are also the face of your residential cleaning company and interact with your clients every day.

 Good employees are at the core of any successful cleaning business.
 Finding, training, and retaining good employees, however, is one of the biggest challenges that any cleaning company faces.